loteoo/hyperapp/docs/src/pages/Api/api.md

 #### On<i>event</i> props

 <code><a href="https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Event_handlers" target="_blank">on<i>event</i></a></code> props such as onclick, onsubmit, onblur, etc. dispatch [actions](#actions) directly to hyperapp.
-In the Action tuple, the second element can be a function that processes the events before passing the params to the action.
+In the action tuple, the second element can be a function that processes the events before passing the params to the action.

 ```javascript